GSA/sinwebapp/README.md

 > env: ENVIRONMENT: cloud

-You will also find two other environment variables in the local.env, UAA_CLIENT_ID and UAA_CLIENT_SECRET.
+You will also find two other environment variables in the <i>local.env</i> file, UAA_CLIENT_ID and UAA_CLIENT_SECRET.
 The UAA_CLIENT_ID and UAA_CLIENT_SECRET do not matter for local deployments; they are only there to maintain minimal differences in the codebase for cloud and local deployments.
 In other words, they make life easier.

 2. From project's root directory, run
 >docker-compose up